1) For the record can you give us a statement about why this is happening and the benefits? Is it a done deal?

 Hillsboro is a fantastic City- a powerful, fun, successful, vibrant City.
 Our brand is hard work.
-Honestly in dealing.
+Honesty.
 Success.
 Creativity.
 It is a brand that begins with the Welcome to Hillsboro sign on the edge of town.
-It is added to as one sees our parks, our schools, and enhanced when passing by high-tech centers, hospitals, hotels, and the lush fields that surround us.
-Our historic homes and downtown speak to our days as the County seat, and the birthplace of the Pacific NW becoming part of the United States.
-Yes, thanks to Colonel Joe Meek and others we now fly the stars and stripes and not the Union Jack.
-Our brand is a very Hillsboro Brand and I and many of you will stand and fight to preserve it.
+It is added to as one sees our parks, and our schools and enhanced when passing by high-tech centers, hospitals, hotels, and the lush fields that surround us.
+Our historic homes and downtown speak to our days as the County seat and the birthplace of the Pacific NW becoming part of the United States.
+Yes, thanks to Colonel Joe Meek and others, we now fly the stars and stripes and not the Union Jack.
+Our brand is a very Hillsboro Brand, and many of you and I will stand and fight to preserve it.

 Here is my message to the former Hillsboro Chamber of Commerce.
 Good Riddance.
 If all of you good people ( I mean that) do not like our name and affiliation with our City – pack up and move along.
 If you would rather represent the entire County, then go do that.
 Washington County as an entity has long tried to take credit for Hillsboro’s successes.
 In the 40 years I have been in business here, I have seen that again and again.
-All the while it was the business people of Hillsboro that earned that brand, did the heavy lifting and created the success.
-Yes, the county helped along the way but it has also profited greatly from tax revenues, etc .
-I was a member of the Chamber several times, something that is expected when your a local Realtor and business person.
-This name change is not only idiotic, it displays misplaced goals and objectives.
+All the while, it was the business people of Hillsboro that earned that brand, did the heavy lifting, and created the success.
+Yes, the county helped along the way, but it has also profited greatly from tax revenues, etc. I was a member of the Chamber, something that is expected when you are a local Realtor and business person.
+This name change is not only idiotic; it displays misplaced goals and objectives.
 If the decades of work promoting Hillsboro were not enough for the staff and supporters, they could have moved on to new positions at the County or State.

 Hillsboro and our businesses need a Chamber to represent us.
 Watering down what we need and how we brand and promote ourselves will not help us.
 Representation of both the entire County and the City can not be accomplished by this foolish name change.
 I do not believe it can be accomplished under any circumstances.
 While a Washington County Chamber seems like a noble and viable thing, don’t try to convince us that it is somehow extra good for Hillsboro.
 It most certainly can not be.